nmolivo/Intro-Time-Series/README.md

 In order to learn Python, I step through a few of the beginning exercises in the text using Python instead of R.
 R is the language used in the text.

-You will find a number of resources I found helpful linked throughout my jupyter notebooks.
+You will find a number of resources I found helpful linked throughout my Jupyter notebooks.

 Here is a running list of data sources I used to complete the exercises: